 When assembling, ensure that you can permanently fix or secure all cot components.
 Dropside models should be sturdy, light enough to lift and smooth to operate.

 Check that the cot can fit comfortably in your nursery, bedroom and through doorways when you need to move it.
 You might need extra room to fit a change table or feeding chair.

 Wheels that attach to the cot are easier to manoeuvre.
-Opt for a model with lockable brakes that has a minimum of two wheels.
+Opt for a model with lockable brakes that has a minimum of 2 wheels.